pingcap/docs-cn/enable-tls-between-clients-and-servers.md

 ## Configure TiDB to use encrypted connections

-See the following desrciptions about the related parameters to enable encrypted connections:
+See the following descriptions about the related parameters to enable encrypted connections:

 - [`ssl-cert`](/tidb-configuration-file.md#ssl-cert): specifies the file path of the SSL certificate
 - [`ssl-key`](/tidb-configuration-file.md#ssl-key): specifies the private key that matches the certificate